apiture/api-ref-resolver/README.md

 The `uri` may be a file-path or a URL with an optional `#` [JSON Pointer fragment](https://datatracker.ietf.org/doc/html/draft-ietf-appsawg-json-pointer-04).

-For example, if `components.yaml` contains:
+For example, if `components.yaml` contains: <!-- content from: test/data/readme-example/component.yaml -->

 ```yaml
 paths: